robertera/film-carousel/README.md

 Day 3:
 - I added 3 films to see in carousel side by side
-- I adjust the animation and the css of these elements
+- I adjusted the animation and the css of these elements
-- I adjust some issues and its almost done
+- I adjusted some issues and its almost done
 - Added a simple header and footer

+Day 4:
+- I adjusted the color palette and theme
+- I added implementes on responsivity of the page
+- I added the menu button ho sort the movies by rate (Ascending to descending and vice versa) and by year (Old to New and vice versa)
+- I synchronized a text below the carousel to inform what type of sort was applied.

+ITS DONE!